Maungapōhatu

-Urewera Ranges
+Location

-Te Urewera is a thickly forested hill country to the northeast of Lake Taupo.
+Maungapōhatu is located in a remote area of the Urewera bush country about 20 km north of Lake Waikaremoana.
+Te Urewera is a thickly forested hill country to the northeast of Lake Taupō.
 It is the historical home of the Tūhoe, an iwi known for their stance on Māori sovereignty.
 Today, much of the land is contained within Te Urewera National Park, which has an area of 2,126 km2 and which in 2013 had a population of only 2,133.
 The State Highway 38 is the only major arterial road that crosses it, running from Waiotapu near Rotorua via Murupara to Wairoa.

 Because of its isolation and dense forest, Te Urewera remained largely untouched by British colonists until the early 20th century; in the 1880s it was still in effect under Māori control and few Pākehā were prepared to risk entering the area.